 I mentioned first-timers because when you get into business having previously had even the slightest bit of experience, even if your first venture was a complete flop, you’ll be fully aware of the fact that a business plan is in actual fact nothing more than a mere formality.
 It might even be referred to as a bureaucratic obstacle that is only legitimised by those formal entities put in place to act as some kind of regulatory framework for the governance of enterprise.

 If you want to apply for a business loan from a bank, for example, they’ll ask you for a business plan.
+You will need to make sure you have included all aspects of your current finances, your financial projections as well as any scenario planning you have done.
 If you apply for a research and development grant from a government institution, to make another example, they require some kind of business plan.
 If you knock on the door of an angel investor who has given you five minutes to pitch, however, the game changes a little bit and the kind of business plan you need is not one of those formally hammered out ones which the likes of the banks want.

 This is when you realise that a business plan, in the traditional sense, is indeed a mere formality.
 It’s a piece of paper which sometimes carries the danger of making the budding businessperson feel like they’re doing the requisite work to get their business off the ground and profitable.
 It can make you feel like you’re working, when in actual fact you’re not really doing anything at all!

 I don’t write about this to deter anyone from formulating a business plan, but as you’ll come to realise once you get practical with the day-to-day operations involved with the running of the business, you’ll realise that the time spent putting together the business plan could have rather been directed to getting some wheels on the idea.
 Pretty much nothing will work out like you said it might in the business plan, even if that business plan was put together by someone who is already running a successful business which you’re to replicate exactly.